clavery/app_queue/README.md

 }
 ```

-Additional details can be passed back through the use of `dw.system.Status` `details` property:
+Additional details can be passed back through the use of `dw.system.Status.details` property and retrieved via the
+`lastResult` of the message info:

 ```js
 // returnRequestSubscriber.js